clarkdave/clarkdave.net/content/posts/2015-02-19-historical-records-with-postgresql-and-temporal-tables-and-sql-2011.md

 You can disable this for the whole database by setting `sql_inheritance = false`, but [this is deprecated](http://www.postgresql.org/docs/9.2/static/runtime-config-compatible.html#GUC-SQL-INHERITANCE).

 You can, alternatively, disable it for individually queries like so: `SELECT * FROM ONLY ...` or `UPDATE ONLY ...`.
-This might be a reasonable trade-off considering the advantages, especially if you're using a framework which can reliably support this.
+This might be a reasonable trade-off considering the advantages, especially if you're using a framework which can reliably support these kind of queries.

 #### Indexing